 Latest research finds link between ambient particulates and high breast density

-The study referenced at the beginning of this news story was designed to investigate the association between breast density and exposure to particles up to 2.5 microns in diameter (PM2.5) and ozone.
+The study referenced above was designed to investigate the association between breast density and exposure to particles up to 2.5 microns in diameter (PM2.5) and ozone.
 The study included women undergoing screening mammograms at imaging facilities within the Breast Cancer Surveillance Consortium during the period 2001 through 2009.
 A total of 279.967 women at least 40 years of age with known residential zip codes were included.
 Mammographic breast density was determined using the American College of Radiology's Breast Imaging-Reporting and Data System (BI-RADS) classification system.
 Air particulate matter and ozone estimates for grids across the U.S. during the relevant years were obtained from the Environmental Protection Agency (EPA).
 These estimates were available for the majority of women (94%) for the year before the mammogram.

 Women classified as having extremely dense breasts were found to have higher average PM2.5 and lower ozone exposures than women with non-dense fatty breasts (8.97 vs. 8.66 μg/m3 and 33.70 vs. 35.82 parts per billion, respectively).
 Further analysis showed that women with heterogeneously dense breasts were more likely to have higher exposure to PM2.5 than women with scattered fibroglandular breasts.
 Women with extremely dense were less likely to have higher levels of ozone exposure than women with scattered fibroglandular breasts.
 The authors conclude that exposure to <2.5 μm ambient air particulate matter and ozone could partially explain geographical variation in breast density.
 Further studies are needed to determine the causal nature of these associations, according to the authors.